A Letter from the Program Director

 As a residency leader, I devote my energy to developing the residents of UIC Family Medicine into full-service Family Physicians.
 With more than ten years of residency education experience, I have learned that residents want, as I do, to be much more than skilled technicians.
 I believe that most of the good we doctors can bring to our patients is based in the character we have, our sincerity, our compassion and our diligence.
 Good teachers of Family Medicine guide and support residents to fulfill their higher aspirations as physicians.

 The diversity at the University of Illinois at Chicago is second to none.
-UIC is proud to be the number one Medicaid provider of Illinois.
+UIC is proud to be one of the top Medicaid providers of Illinois.
 While this implies that our residents receive strong training in underserved care, the vulnerable groups we treat extend beyond socioeconomic classes and also include reproductive health, LGBTQ care, population health and global medicine.

 Our residency program's greatest resource for training physicians is a highly diverse patient population, drawn from two complementary clinic sites.
 Mile Square Health Center is a federally qualified health center providing community-based care to a mix of mostly low-income English and Spanish speakers.
 University Village on the UIC undergraduate campus serves an ethnically and economically diverse community with an array of health insurances in a state of the art, all electronic facility.